-This is the second revised edition of Design of timber structures Volume 3, Examples published in 2015.
-Rules and standards change in pace with the development of society, why a publication of this type has to be reviewed regularly.
+This is the third revised edition of Design of timber structures Volume 3, Examples published in 2015.
+Rules and standards change in pace with the development of society, hence a publication of this type needs to be reviewed regularly.
+Contrary to earlier English editions, the current version is not adapted to the Swedish national choices in Eurocode 1995.
+Instead, the original Eurocode 1995 is referred to, in order to simply adaptation to different national parameters in the country using the book.

-The book series Design of timber structures Volume 1-3 has been produced to make it easier for structural designers to calculate timber structures and it is adapted to Eurocodes and to Swedish application rules EKS 10 (BFS 2015:6).
+The book series Design of timber structures Volume 1-3 has been produced to make it easier for structural designers to calculate timber structures and it is adapted to Eurocodes.
 It is being used for higher education at universities and institutes.

-In the book series Design of timber structures Volume 1-3 also Volume 1, Structural aspects of timber construction as well as Volume 2, Rules and formulas according to Eurocode 5 are included.
+The book series Design of timber structures Volume 1-3 includes Volume 1, Structural aspects of timber construction as well as Volume 2, Rules and formulas according to Eurocode 5.
 All three books are available in English and Swedish.
 Since the books are available in both languages and due to the nuanced content, our goal is that they will play a role for many users on different skill levels.
+Notice that the Swedish decimal holder "," was kept throughout all the text, instead of the English ".".
+All photos are taken in Sweden, unless otherwise indicated.

 The solved examples in Volume 3 has been compiled by the authors of each chapter in Volume 1 respectively.
 The authors are Roberto Crocetti, Helena Lidelöw, Annika Mårtensson and Bert Norlin.
 Sven Thelandersson at the Faculty of Engineering at Lund University has been responsible for supervision and editing.
-The solutions to the examples are based on the rules in SS-EN 1995-1-1, but should not be regarded as an official interpretation of them.
-Professional application must be based on the original documents published by CEN with corresponding national application documents for Sweden.
+The solutions to the examples are based on the rules in EN 1995-1-1, but should not be regarded as an official interpretation of them.
+Professional application must be based on the original documents published by CEN with corresponding national application documents.